Take Control Books

 • Choose Another Versioned Backup App

-• Choose a Bootable Duplicate App
+• Choose a Duplicate App

 • Choose Backup Hardware